dcramer/homeline/README.md

 For example, an update for a simplisafe door being unlocked:

-- `simplisafe/sid/12345/sensor/front-door/lock-unlocked`
+- `simplisafe/uid/54321/sid/12345/sensor/front-door/lock-unlocked`

 Or, the alarm being triggered:

-- `simplisafe/sid/12345/alarm-triggered`
+- `simplisafe/uid/54321/sid/12345/alarm-triggered`

+### Homeline's Internal Topic

+Homeline will publish its events using the following prefix:

+`homeline/[device-id]`

+For example, when homeline starts up, it will publish:

+`homeline/[device-id]/online`

+And upon teardown:

+`homeline/[device-id]/offline`

 ### Service Calls

 As service calls are made via MQTT events, they should follow a similar convention as other updates/events, but with a `cmd` notation:

-- `simplisafe/sid/12345/cmd`
+- `simplisafe/uid/54321/sid/12345/cmd`

-- `simplisafe/sid/12345/sensor/front-door/cmd`
+- `simplisafe/uid/54321/sid/12345/sensor/front-door/cmd`

 The topic should include the entity that is being acted on, and the remainder of the parameters will be part of the event payload.

 ## Entity Specifications

-TODO:

-This likely looks like a spec, including a fixed topic? to publish entities into known schemas so that a generic Home Assistant plugin can pick them up and register them appropriately.
+TODO: This likely looks like a spec, including a fixed topic? to publish entities into known schemas so that a generic Home Assistant plugin can pick them up and register them appropriately.

 e.g.